phaserjs/phaser/README.md

 * Added Sprite.play as a handy short-cut to play an animation already loaded onto a Sprite.
 * Fixed small bug stopping Tween.pause / resume from resuming correctly when called directly.
 * Fixed an issue where Tweens.removeAll wasn't clearing tweens in the addition queue.
-* Change: When you swap State all active tweens are now purged.
+* Change: When you start a new State all active tweens are now purged.
-* BUG: Loader conflict if 2 keys are the same even if they are in different packages (i.e. "title" for picture and audio).
+* BUG: Loader conflict if 2 keys are the same even if they are in different packages (i.e. you can't use "title" for both and image and sound file).
 * Fixed Particle Emitters when using Emitter width/height (thanks XekeDeath)
 * Made animation looping more robust when skipping frames (thanks XekeDeath)
 * Fix for incorrect new particle positioning (issue #73) (thanks cottonflop)